-Health cover is restricted to that of any other French resident and, therefore, only a proportion of health costs are covered (typically 70%).
+Health cover is restricted in the same way as that of any other French resident and, therefore, only a proportion of health costs are covered (typically 70%).

-- i.
-Temporarily Working in UK and Resident in France
+i.
+Temporarily Working in Home Country and Resident in France

-If you and your family are living in France, but one of you temporarily commutes across the border to the UK to work, then an A1 is normally available for health cover in France for a year, renewable for a further year.
+If you and your family are living in France, but one of you temporarily commutes across the border to your home EEA country to work, then an A1 is normally available for health cover in France for a year, renewable for a further year.

-Accordingly, you will continue to pay your national insurance contributions in the UK.
+Accordingly, you will continue to pay your national insurance contributions in your home country.

 You will be covered for health cover in France through a European Health Insurance Card (EHIC).

 ii.
-Permanently Working in the UK - Family Resident in France
+Permanently Working in the Home Country - Family Resident in France

-Where one of the spouses permanently works and lives in the UK, whilst the family is resident in France then the form normally used is the S1.
+Where one of the spouses permanently works and lives in your home country, whilst the family is resident in France then the form normally used is the S1.

-The use of the Form S1 will enable you and your family to obtain continuing medical cover in France.
+The use of form S1 will enable you and your family to obtain continuing medical cover in France.

 No health care contributions will be payable in France, as you will pay social security contributions in your home country.

-There are also special rules for civil servants and mariners, and transport workes, which we do not consider here.
+There are also special rules for civil servants and mariners, and transport workers, which we do not consider here.